Monterroso/CozyCabin/docs/project-info/user-flow.md

 - An **agent** logs in to see assigned tickets, uses AI suggestions to improve speed, and updates ticket statuses based on resolution.
 - An **admin** monitors performance, manages organizational needs, and ensures the system flows smoothly across all channels and user roles.

-This user flow guide offers a high-level view of how different segments of AIDesk link together.
+This user flow guide offers a high-level view of how different segments of CozyCabin link together.
 It provides a foundation for interfacing and UI design, ensuring all features—from login to resolution—connect in a seamless, supportive journey.